AnnaKR966/dna-similarity/README.md

 The final part of the script is the exporting of the pandas dataframe and heatmap of the percentage identity between all the phages.

-This pipeline allows the for the easy comparison of the how genetically identical the bacteriophages are by exporting, both a table showing the percentage identity between each pair of phages, and a graphical representation of it.
+This pipeline allows for the easy comparison of how genetically identical the bacteriophages are by exporting, both a table showing the percentage identity between each pair of phages, and a graphical representation of it.